Chisomnwa/Covid-Data-Exploration-with-SQL/README.md

 In this project, I analyzed and explored covid data with SQL using Micrsoft SQL Server Management Studio.

-This covid-19 data was sourced from [Worl in Data](https://ourworldindata.org/covid-deaths) starting from 1st January, 2020 to 5th November, 2022.
+This covid-19 data was sourced from [Our World in Data](https://ourworldindata.org/covid-deaths) starting from 1st January, 2020 to 5th November, 2022.